jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 27 Provision of tax file numbers
 (1) Every recipient who receives resident passive income from which RWT must be withheld and who has a tax file number shall, within 10 working days of receiving a request, by notice, from the payer, provide the payer with the recipient's tax file number.
-(2) Every non-exempt person who—and who has a tax file number shall, within 10 working days of receiving a request, by notice, from the exempt person, provide the exempt person with the non-exempt person's tax file number.
+(2) Every non-exempt person who— and who has a tax file number shall, within 10 working days of receiving a request, by notice, from the exempt person, provide the exempt person with the non-exempt person's tax file number.
   (a) enters into any acquisition or disposition of the type specified in paragraphs (b) and (c) of section 53(1); or (b) receives a redemption payment of the type specified in paragraphs (b) and (d) of section 53(1),—